ViaVersion/VIAaaS/README.md

 - VIAaaS receives a session hash from instance and then authenticates the session hash with Mojang.

 ## Setting up server instance
-Download: [GitHub Actions](https://github.com/ViaVersion/VIAaaS/actions) (needs to be logged into GitHub)
+Download: [GitHub Actions](https://github.com/ViaVersion/VIAaaS/actions) (needs to be logged into GitHub) or [JitPack](https://jitpack.io/com/github/viaversion/viaaas/master-SNAPSHOT/viaaas-master-SNAPSHOT-all.jar)

 How to start VIAaaS server:
 - Requires Java 11